Data Integration Guide

 | `is_full_refresh` | `BOOLEAN` | Whether the dataset was fully refreshed during this snapshot |

-| `snapshot_loaded_intervals__count` | `NUMBER` | Number of records loaded in this snapshot |
+| `snapshot_loaded_intervals__count` | `NUMBER` | Number of data loads (delivery events) assigned to this snapshot |

 | `snapshot_loaded_intervals__minutes` | `FLOAT` | Total minutes of `block_timestamp` coverage loaded |

-| `snapshot_loaded_intervals__min_timestamp` | `TIMESTAMP_NTZ` | Earliest `block_timestamp` of records loaded in this snapshot |
+| `snapshot_loaded_intervals__min_timestamp` | `TIMESTAMP_NTZ` | Earliest `block_timestamp` of data loaded in this snapshot |

-| `snapshot_loaded_intervals__max_timestamp` | `TIMESTAMP_NTZ` | Latest `block_timestamp` of records loaded in this snapshot |
+| `snapshot_loaded_intervals__max_timestamp` | `TIMESTAMP_NTZ` | Latest `block_timestamp` of data loaded in this snapshot |

-| `snapshot_loaded_intervals__merged_intervals` | `VARCHAR` | Consolidated time ranges of loaded data |
+| `snapshot_loaded_intervals__merged_intervals` | `ARRAY` | Consolidated time ranges of loaded data (array of `{start, end, minutes}` objects) |

-| `snapshot_loaded_intervals__loads` | `VARCHAR` | JSON array of individual data loads within the snapshot, with exact time ranges |
+| `snapshot_loaded_intervals__loads` | `ARRAY` | Individual data loads within the snapshot (each with `load_id`, `trigger_time`, `interval_start`, `interval_end`, `is_full_refresh`) |

 | `snapshot_created_at` | `TIMESTAMP_NTZ` | When this snapshot was created and became available to you |